West Side of the Park

 Grace E. Simons Lodge

 Named after our organization’s benefactor, this event space is available to the public to rent for weddings, parties corporate functions.
 Inside the event space is a large hall with a full kitchen, all the round tables and chairs you’ll need, a stage with piano and side porch.
-The outside dining area has shaded tables and several grills for BBQing.
-Call: (323) 665-1155 or email: Graceesimons.lodge@lacity.org for more information.
+The enormous outside dining area has a shaded area with tables and several built-in grill islands for prep and BBQing.
+Call: (323) 665-1155 or email: graceesimons.lodge@lacity.org for more information.

 Palm Hill